Azure/arc_jumpstart_docs/docs/azure_arc_jumpstart/azure_arc_app_svc/aks/aks_container_apps_arm_template/_index.md

     --resource-group <Name of the Azure resource group> \
     --name <The name of this deployment> \
     --template-uri https://raw.githubusercontent.com/microsoft/azure_arc/main/azure_arc_app_services_jumpstart/aks/ARM/azuredeploy.json \
-    --parameters <The *azuredeploy.parameters.json* parameters file location>
+    --parameters <The _azuredeploy.parameters.json_ parameters file location>
     ```

-    > **NOTE: Make sure that you are using the same Azure resource group name as the one you've just used in the `azuredeploy.parameters.json` file**
+    > **Note:** Make sure that you are using the same Azure resource group name as the one you've just used in the `azuredeploy.parameters.json` file.

     For example: